miroslavpopovic/aspnetcore-workshop/docs/08-testing-and-documentation.md

 Now let's add some integration tests that will test the HTTP surface of our APIs.

 For this type of testing, we'll need to have a test server.
 ASP.NET Core is providing that in `Microsoft.AspNetCore.TestHost` NuGet package.
-Install it to the `TimeTracker.Tests` project (use prerelease).
+Install it to the `TimeTracker.Tests` project.

 We'll need to create a small change in our `Startup` class in order to configure Sqlite differently for testing purpose.
 First, add the following line at the top of `Startup` class: